mancunian-red-devil/OwlsCaseScheduler/README.md

 * I don't know whether there's going to be a v2.0 or who's going to build it.

 ## What's the technology stack?
+The portal is hosted on free infra, and hence isn't built for high performance.
+The notifications are sent through a new Gmail account.
+If for whatever reason, Gmail blocks the account, this feature will require a more standardized service email account.
-* MySQL database on GearHost
+* MySQL database on `GearHost`
-* Flask web app on Heroku
+* Flask web app on `Heroku`
-* UI scaffolding with Bootstrap
+* UI scaffolding with `Bootstrap`
-* The usual stuff: HTML, JS, jQuery, CSS
+* The usual stuff: `HTML`, `JS`, `jQuery`, `CSS`